Breakout-X/web-breakout/rules/TERMS OF USE.md

     a.
 What is allowed and not allowed on projects
         1. allowed
+            Projects generally have to contain content that at least 13 year olds can handle.

         2. not allowed

         3. allowed but dangerous

     b.
 RULES